Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 even asking us).

 Interested parties don't have to pay much money, as we are mostly interested in information about everybody who uses those additional features.
-So don't hesitate to contact <a id="ext" href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a>
+So don't hesitate to contact <a href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a>
 for registration to get access to the <b>EXT</b> part of \isoaglib.

 The following areas are examples for such extensions: